-I think there’s something in there about nomads and broth and the invention of stain remover but you don’t need to know about the interesting history of soup to enjoy it so why even bog yourself down with that kind of information?
-It just takes up brain space that could be better used for remembering phone numbers, birthdays, and the release day of new tv series.
-That’s for the 1% of you.
-The other 99% of us have cell phones for remembering all of that stuff which is why our brains are now the consistency of soup.
+I think there's something in there about nomads and broth and the invention of crackers but you don't need to know about the interesting history of soup to enjoy it so why even bog yourself down with that kind of information?

-I have 6 soups that are in constant rotation in my kitchen from around October to March.
+I have 7 soups that are in constant rotation in my kitchen from October to March.
 All of them are hearty enough to be an entire meal and all of them are easily adapted to be either vegetarian or vegan.

 TIP: Don't even think of making this soup without making the bacon and pumpkin seed topping.
 Just don't.
 Also when you're at the grocery store pumpkin seeds might be labelled Pepitas.